11 Sources

 Copy Link

-OpenAI has expanded Lockdown Mode availability to all ChatGPT users, including free accounts, offering advanced protection against prompt injection attacks.
-The optional security setting blocks outbound network requests to prevent data exfiltration, though it disables features like Deep Research, Agent Mode, and live web browsing in exchange for enhanced security.
+OpenAI has expanded its ChatGPT Lockdown Mode to all users, including free tier accounts, offering enhanced protection against prompt injection attacks that could steal sensitive data.
+The optional security setting restricts outbound network requests to prevent data exfiltration, though it limits features like live web browsing, Deep Research, and Agent Mode.
+While the feature doesn't stop prompt injections entirely, it acts as a final defense layer by blocking ChatGPT from sending information to attackers.

 2